 Let’s Break it Down:

-1HD1 – All Harley VINS start with this; for many years now.
+1HD1 – All Harley VINS start with this and have for many years now.

 BM – Two letters that represent model designation.
 BM is FLSTF.
 BH would be FXST, and so on.